-Myofascial pain syndrome refers to a disorder affecting the fascia, or connective tissue (soft tissue) that covers a muscle or muscle group.
-An injured muscle may form a “trigger point,” or a taut fibrous band of collagen.
-A trigger point is actually a “knot” felt deep in muscle tissue that causes pain in the muscle and in a related limb (so-called referred pain).
-Many times the muscle becomes spastic and numbness in the leg or foot may occur.
+Myofascial pain syndrome is a disorder affecting the fascia or connective tissue (soft tissue) that covers a muscle or muscle group.
+An injured muscle may form a “trigger point” or a taut fibrous band of collagen.
+A trigger point is a “knot” felt deep in muscle tissue that causes pain in the muscle and a related limb (so-called referred pain).
+Many times the muscle becomes spastic, and numbness in the leg or foot may occur.
 Myofascial pain syndrome can be mistaken for a pinched nerve, but the treatment is different.
 Spasms in the muscles to the side of the neck and back are strongly related to myofascial pain.

 Non-surgical treatment options